EvictionLab/eviction-lab-website/content/updates/research/to-reform-exclusionary-zoning-we-first-need-to-document-it-now-we-have-a-tool-for-that/index.md

 In the article, we condense all of these land use policies into a single measure of exclusionary zoning: the Zoning Restrictiveness Index (ZRI).<sup>1</sup> This allows us to compare the restrictiveness of policies across municipalities and metro areas.
 We find highly-restrictive zoning policies in some of the coastal metro areas you might expect—Washington DC, New York, Seattle—but also in rustbelt metro areas like Milwaukee and Detroit.
 This underscores that exclusionary zoning is more common than many have acknowledged, both across and within metro areas.

+In the following table, we show the top 10 metropolitan areas with the highest aggregated Zoning Restrictiveness Index (ZRI) score out of 48 areas with at least 10 municipalities that were included in the study.
+The ZRI is a standardized measure of exclusionary zoning (mean of 0) in which higher values indicate more exclusionary zoning.
+The metropolitan area level ZRI accounts for both average restrictiveness as well as gaps between central city and suburban zoning restrictiveness.

 <div class="figheader">
-  Figure 1: Ranking of most restrictive metropolitan statistical areas in National Zoning and Land Use Database
+  Figure 1: Ranking of most restrictive metropolitan areas in National Zoning and Land Use Database
 </div>

 <table class="blog-table table-responsive" cellspacing="0" cellpadding="0">